 Click the Estimated Team Capacity tab, and fill in the team members and how many hours per week you expect them to be available for this specific project.

-You don't want to fill in 40 hours per week for each team member here.
-Everyone has other things they need to do during the day that's not related to the project, whether it's e-mail, unrelated meetings, etc. Some team members also may be needed on multiple projects.
+You don’t want to fill in 40 hours per week for each team member here.
+Everyone has other things they need to do during the day that’s not related to the project, whether it’s e-mail, unrelated meetings, etc. Some team members also may be needed on multiple projects.
+Being aware of constraints that pull team members away is critical for an accurate estimation.

 Notice that we also include a “Primary Contribution” column.
 Although we expect a team to be cross-functional, with every team member pitching in to work on whatever is necessary, each team member will still have a primary specialty.
 I.e. a quality assurance engineer is probably not going to be writing production code.